LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 The RAJA project uses two CI tools to run tests:

-  * **Azure Pipelines** runs builds and tests for Linux, Windows, and MacOS environments using compilers in container image maintained in the `RSE Ops Project <https://github.com/rse-ops/docker-images>`_.
+  * **Azure Pipelines** runs builds and tests for Linux, Windows, and MacOS environments using compilers in container images maintained in the `RSE Ops Project <https://github.com/rse-ops/docker-images>`_.
     While we do some GPU builds on Azure, RAJA tests are only run for CPU-only builds.
 The current set of builds run on Azure can be seen by looking at